 Please keep telling us about your latest work

-LifeArc runs the Development Gap Fund (DGF), an MRC fund that supports small-scale studies.
-The Fund builds on research undertaken in MRC units and institutes to provide proof-of-concept for projects with commercial potential.
-It’s intended to help you make the transition from discovery research towards translational development – and so underpin follow-on translational funding schemes such as the MRC Developmental Pathway Funding Scheme (DPFS).
+LifeArc administers the Development Gap Fund (DGF), an MRC fund that supports proof-of-concept translational studies.
+The Fund, which provides grants of up to £100,000, supports further development of inventions arising from research at MRC Institutes.
+These awards help MRC inventions transition from discovery research towards translational development and so underpin follow-on translational funding schemes such as the MRC Developmental Pathway Funding Scheme (DPFS).

-LifeArc will consider projects with specific, translational goals from their earliest stages.
+The Fund will consider projects with specific, translational goals from their earliest stages.
 Your project might aim to improve prevention, diagnosis or treatment in areas of significant clinical need.
 Or it might focus on developing research tools that could lead to new interventions.
 Find out more about the Development Gap Fund

 Awards to inventors